 FOR IMMEDIATE RELEASE

-WHAT IS PVNH?
 Periventricular nodular heterotopia (PVNH) is one of those rare disorders you may not know you have.
 It is a rare neuronal migration disorder characterized by the presence of nodules of neurons (gray matter) in the wrong spot in the brain.
-It comes in different forms and often affects multiple organs.
+It comes in different forms.

-Seizures occur in about 80 to 90 percent of patients, and learning difficulties are not uncommon, but not everyone has these symptoms.
-However, some individuals have profound motor, cognitive and developmental delays and some patients have connective tissue problems which can affect joints and blood vessels and lead to gastrointestinal, pulmonary and cardiovascular complications, among other issues.
+Seizures occur in about 80-90% of patients, and learning difficulties are not uncommon, but not everyone has these symptoms.
+However, some individuals have profound motor, cognitive and developmental delays and some patients have connective tissue problems which can affect joints and blood vessels and lead to gastrointestinal, pulmonary and heart complications.
 A brain MRI investigation usually confirms the diagnosis.
-There is no cure for PVNH; only symptoms can sometimes be treated.
-If unrecognized and untreated, complications of PVNH can sometimes lead to death.
+There is no cure to PVNH; only symptoms can sometimes be treated.
+If unrecognized and untreated, these problems can lead to death.

 About PVNH Support & Awareness PVNH Support & Awareness is non-for-profit organization that was created by Yolaine Dupont as a legacy for her daughter Ella Dupont Bedassie.
-Ella was 7 months and 20 days when she died from respiratory failure, the cause of which was not known.
+Ella was 7 months and 20 days when she passed away from respiratory failure, the cause of which was not known.
 Six months later, confirmation came that Ella had the rare disease Periventricular Nodular Heterotopia, with Ehlers Danlos syndrome (PVNH w/EDS) due to a Filamin A (FLNA) gene mutation.
-Further testing showed that PVNH ran in Dupont’s family; a very rare family with 3 generations of affected members.
-As founder, Dupont currently provides support to 185 families in 16 countries who have a PVNH or other neuronal heterotopia diagnosis.
-Some know they have a mutation in the FLNA gene, others do not know the cause of their disorder.
-All are looking for better care and treatment options to live life to the fullest.
+Further testing showed that PVNH ran in Dupont’s family whom is one very rare family with 3 generations of affected members.
+As founder, Dupont provides support currently to 87 families worldwide who have a PVNH diagnosis.
+Some know they have mutations in the FLNA gene, others do not know the cause of their disorder.
+All are looking for better care and treatment options to live life.